dbolotov/human_activity_recognition_with_vw/README.md

 * This is a descriptive study on classifying human activities using data from wearable accelerometers.
 * The project uses Vowpal Wabbit, python, and linux command line utilities.
-* Code and some detail for data processing, learning, and performance evaluation is included.
+* Code and details for data processing, learning, and performance evaluation are included.

 ###Data

 The benchmark dataset is from research on human activity recognition, described [here](http://groupware.les.inf.puc-rio.br/har).
 Each of the 165633 observations contains one of 5 types of activities, performed by human subjects: sitting down, standing up, standing, walking, and sitting.
 Information about the user, and readings from 4 accelerometers worn by each subject, are available for each observation.
 Only the accelerometer features are used in building the model here.
 The process of extracting 12 features from from accelerometer readings is described in the [original paper](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201).
+The researchers report a classification accuracy of 99.14% on the entire dataset, for a method using decision trees and ensembles.

 ###Approach